DSCGracepoly/30daysofcode/README.md

-# Day 12 Challenge
+# Day 13 Challenge

-Day 11 challenge goes like this
+Day 13 challenge goes like this
-> Modify your github web app to include an input field so as to saerch github users by what is entered in the input field
+> Make your web app mobile responsive, this might mean completely scraping out the initial design as its suppose to be mobile first

 ### What to learn

 With this challenge, you will learn

-1) Use of fetch
+1) Use of CSS media queries
-2) How to work with apis
-3) How to implement pagination
+2) Responsive Designs